almereyda/awesome-starred/README.md

 - [s-thom/paste](https://github.com/s-thom/paste) - 📓 A tiny pastebin/gist/tinypaste alternative for self-hosting.
 Use at your own peril.
 - [beleon/buckets](https://github.com/beleon/buckets) - A tiny and fast in-memory pastbin with curl support
 - [girish946/local-paste](https://github.com/girish946/local-paste) - Lightweight pastebin for home network which may or may not be connected to the internet.
-- [enchant97/hasty-paste](https://github.com/enchant97/hasty-paste) - A fast and minimal paste bin, written in Python using Quart.
+- [enchant97/hasty-paste](https://github.com/enchant97/hasty-paste) - A fast and minimal paste bin.
 - [Cesura/pastey](https://github.com/Cesura/pastey) - A lightweight, self-hosted paste platform
 - [dogbin/dogbin](https://github.com/dogbin/dogbin) - The sexiest pastebin and url shortener ever
 - [justvmexit/doxbin](https://github.com/justvmexit/doxbin) - An minimalistic pastebin with an insight on doxxes.